home . dream info . common dreams . dream dictionary . dream bank . site map . discussion forum . contact us

 • How does your dream parallel a situation or experience in your waking life?

 5. Grammar, spelling and punctuation are not important when recording your dreams.
 Just get the dream down on paper before it slips away and record everything that you remember even if it may only be fragments.
 As you start writing, more and more pieces of the dreams will come to you.
 Because we are not able to write faster than what we are thinking, it may be a good idea to record your dreams on tape first.
-However it will still be a good idea to go back and record the dream on paper.
+However, it will still be a good idea to go back and document the dream on paper.

 6. When something is hard to describe in words, draw a quick sketch of the imagery.
 Color pencils or crayons may help depict your picture more clearly.